chrisrossi/kemmering/docs/index.rst

 `cond`
 ------

-`cond` includes a sub-snippet or not conditionally.
+:class:`cond <kemmering.cond>` includes a sub-snippet or not conditionally.
 The first argument is a function, `condition`, which accepts a single argument, `context`, and returns a boolean.
 The second argument is the snippet to include if `condition` returns `True`.

 .. doctest:: cond